Daman (2022 film): Reception

-Critical reception
+Release and critical reception

-On November 4, the film was released in 51 theatres in Odisha and 15 across Bengaluru, Chennai, Mumbai, Delhi, Kolkata, Ahmedabad, Surat, Raipur, Pune and Hyderabad.
-Critics praised the performances of Babushaan Mohanty and Dipanwit Dashmohapatra.
-A critic from The Times of India gave the film a rating of four out of five stars and wrote that "This simple and unwavering tale of a doctor’s indomitable spirit is a winner all the way".
+On 4 November, the film was released in 51 theatres in Odisha and 15 across Bengaluru, Chennai, Mumbai, Delhi, Kolkata, Ahmedabad, Surat, Raipur, Pune and Hyderabad.
+A critic from Zee Odisha wrote that "Daman is a revitalization for Odia cinema which was in a state of decay.
+Babushan's film Daman has touched the hearts of the audience".
+A critic from The Times of India gave the film a rating of four out of five stars and wrote that "This simple and unwavering tale of a doctor's indomitable spirit is a winner all the way".
+A critic from The Hindu wrote that "Dipanwit Dashmohpatra's honest performance and the integrity of the film's theme manage to keep the audience invested".
+A critic from The Quint wrote that "While the first half might suffer in pacing, the rest of the film is engaging.
+DOP Pratap Rout captures the serenity of Odisha all while keeping his gaze firmly fixed on the film's emotional stakes".

+The film is the highest grossing Odia film beating God Father-True Story of a Man (2016).
 Following the support and appreciation both in and out of Odisha, the filmmakers decided to release the movie in Hindi.
 Bollywood actor Ajay Devgn launched the Hindi dubbed trailer of the film, and the movie was released on 3 February 2023.

 Government response

-Odisha government declared 'DAMaN' tax-free in Odisha.
-Odisha Chief Minister Naveen Patnaik announced that 'DAMaN', which is based on the malaria eradication programme of the state government, would be exempted from tax.
+Odisha government declared DAMaN tax-free in Odisha.
+Odisha Chief Minister Naveen Patnaik announced that DAMaN, which is based on the malaria eradication programme of the state government, would be exempted from tax.
 He said "this will encourage the employees of the health department and other government employees posted in the remote areas to excel in selfless service."